NinjaBearStudioTech/Documentation/Writerside/topics/interaction/interaction_system/int_interaction_source.md

 ## Configuring an Interaction Source

-To set up an **Interaction Source** (instigator), you’ll need to combine collision, abilities, and the interaction manager into a working flow.
+To set up an **Interaction Source** (instigator), you'll need to combine collision, abilities, and the interaction manager into a working flow.
 At a high level, this involves three main tasks:

 1. Add the **Interaction Manager Component** to your pawn or character, making it the backbone for detecting and managing interaction targets.
 2. Configure the **Collision Components** (scan and optional focus colliders) so the manager can register and track interaction targets in the world.
-3. Ensure the actor’s **Ability System Component** is granted the required **Interaction Abilities**, so it can scan for targets and execute interactions.
+3. Ensure the actor's **Ability System Component** receives the required **Interaction Abilities**, so it can scan for targets and execute interactions.